 Debt settlement companies are largely unregulated

-Unlike the credit counseling industry, the debt settlement industry is pretty much unregulated; you’ll find more than a few bad apples.
-Some agencies take huge fees up front before they even begin to settle your debt.
+While there are laws that should theoretically protect you from bad apples in this business, that hasn’t stopped some from ignoring them.
+Some agencies take huge fees up front before they even begin to settle your debt: that’s not legal.
 Others have been charged with flat out stealing people’s money.
 And even the ethical ones tend to charge too much money for something you can do yourself.

 Of course, i’m not going to say you should never ever deal with a debt settlement company.
 After all, it’s entirely possible that there are some really great ones out there somewhere.
 But here’s a little story…